The-Funnies/Desktop-Minigames/README.md

-## Note for everyone
-Run WhistCommon.sln in order for the whist changes to apply on the .dll file
 # Desktop-Minigames
 A desktop application that contains a variety of games and puzzles, varying between single-player, local multiplayer and online multiplayer.
 ## Games